tdwg/bdq/tg2/core/generation/docs/core_tests_quick_reference.md

 ### Specification

-INTERNAL_PREREQUISITES_NOT_MET if dwc:geodeticDatum is not EMPTY; FILLED_IN dwc:geodeticDatum using the value of bdq:defaultGeodeticDatum, report FILLED_IN and, if dwc:coordinateUncertaintyInMeters, dwc:decimalLatitude and dwc:decimalLongitude are NOT_EMPTY, amend the value of dwc:coordinateUncertaintyInMeters by adding the maximum datum shift between the specified bdq:defaultGeodeticDatum and any other datum at the provided dwc:decimalLatitude and dwc:decimalLongitude and instead report AMENDED; otherwise NOT_AMENDED. bdq:defaultGeodeticDatum = "EPSG:4326" {[https://epsg.org/crs_4326/WGS-84.html]}
+INTERNAL_PREREQUISITES_NOT_MET if dwc:geodeticDatum is not EMPTY; FILLED_IN dwc:geodeticDatum using the value of bdq:defaultGeodeticDatum, report FILLED_IN and, if dwc:coordinateUncertaintyInMeters, dwc:decimalLatitude and dwc:decimalLongitude are NOT_EMPTY, amend the value of dwc:coordinateUncertaintyInMeters by adding the maximum datum shift between the specified bdq:defaultGeodeticDatum and any other datum at the provided dwc:decimalLatitude and dwc:decimalLongitude and instead report AMENDED; otherwise NOT_AMENDED.

 ### Information Elements